Surferlul/Surferlul.github.io/_posts/2022-07-21-input-to-vm.md

 <devices>
 ~~~

 This will allow the mouse cursor to move from inside of the VM.
-This is also needed for any other type of passthrough, for example USB passthrough.
-But the displayed cursor lags all of the time, only updating its position if it mouses over a animated element.
+This is also needed for any other type of passthrough, for example, USB passthrough.
+But the displayed cursor lags all of the time, only updating its position if it mouses over an animated element.
 A way to get around this in GNOME and GDM is by enabling the Zoom feature in the Accessibility menu.
 Set the magnification factor to 1.0 and enable it.
 Now the mouse cursor is smooth, and the content is still displayed properly.
+Use Wayland for this approach, because X11 will lag.
 Configure this for your GNOME desktop and GDM.
-For configuring the magnification factor check out [Configure GDM](/configure-gdm).
+For configuring the magnification factor in GDM check out [Configure GDM](/configure-gdm).
 To change the magnification factor from the terminal, execute

 ~~~bash
 dconf write /org/gnome/desktop/a11y/magnifier/mag-factor 1.0